-First sign up to a new web hosting company, and you’ll likely be impressed by just how much the leading providers pack into their plans, and how little they charge for them.
+First sign up to a new web hosting company, and you’ll likely be impressed by just how much the leading providers pack into their web hosting plans, and how little they charge for them.

 Over the years, the increasingly stiff competition among leading web hosting providers has created something of an industry standard practice for offering rock bottom rates to new customers.
 As such, when you first come to launch your website, you’ll likely find that you can get a full year’s hosting for about the same price as you’d pay for a few cups of coffee.